The Maling Collectors' Society

 • The recovery of Maling moulds, sold off when the factory closed in 1963.
 These have been successfully used at our collectors' days to demonstrate how Maling ware was made

-• A professionally-made DVD of Maling workers casting and decorating pots and recalling their time at the pottery (contact us for details)
+• A professionally-made DVD of Maling workers casting and decorating pots and recalling their time at the pottery (free to view or download)

 • A series of informative newsletters (available via the menu on your left)